devSaturnine-zz/Lnd-arcade-game/README.md

 - Request and relay payment invoices to the browser, where it is formatted to QR.
 - Monitor incoming payments on the node for settled invoices and relaying this information to the browser.

-The socket-logic.js file runs in the browser along with the game code and coordinates messages to and from the NodeJS server.
+The socket-logic.js file runs in the browser along with the game code and coordinates messages to and from the NodeJS server, messages such as:
 - Receiving and formatting incoming invoices into QR's and displaying.
 - Receiving credit notifications from the server and displaying.
 - Periodically syncronising credit amount, with the server being the authority on this.